barbedStingray/flexioncodereview/README.md

 Hello!
 This is my submission for the Flexion Code Challenge in April of 2024.

 ## Project Description
-The objective of this application is to assist teachers in grading worksheets for their science unit.
-Teachers can input their questions, unit parameters, and student responses to validate answers.
+The objective of this application is to assist teachers in grading worksheets for a science unit.
+Currently, the worksheets focus on converting units of Temperature and Volume.
+With the application, teachers can input their questions, units of measurement, and student responses to validate answers.

-    Current Unit Conversions
+    Available Unit Conversions
         - Temperatures: Kelvin, Celsius, Fahrenheit, and Rankine
         - Volumes: Liters, Tablespoons, Cubic-inches, Cups, Cubic-feet, and Gallons